tribalart/BornAgainM/README.md

 and to swap item slots for bank sorting.

 I do not intend to break the game, affect players’ journeys, or gain any unfair advantage.
 I am simply using BornAgain as a theme because I am enjoying the game at the moment.
 Thank you.

+**From what I understand now,its seem the client handles the DamageOverTime as a world message without an ownerId, which makes it impossible on the client side to log DoTs correctly.**